APJFX69/ic_ai_course_capstone_submission/model_card.md

 # Model Card

-I used two models to build recommendaiton -  tabularisai/multilingual-sentiment-analysis and decision tree.
+We have used multiple models to build ensemble:

+[1] tabularisai/multilingual-sentiment-analysis

 Model Name: tabularisai/multilingual-sentiment-analysis
 Base Model: distilbert/distilbert-base-multilingual-cased